SUSTAINABLE GLASS FACADES AND ENERGY-SAVING WINDOWS

 SageGlass has a third-party verified Environmental Product Declaration (EPD), as well as a declare label, to provide architects, owners and specifiers with transparency documentation on the life-cycle environmental impact of the product.
 Material transparency is vital for reaching new sustainability requirements, and this EPD will make it even easier.

 The EPD also helps SageGlass evaluate its own environmental impact.
-Along with Saint-Gobain, we use Life Cycle Assessments (LCAs) as a critical part of our eco-innovation process to identify impact-reduction opportunities at every stage of the lifecycle and quantify those reductions for improved and second-generation products.
+As part of Saint-Gobain, we use Life Cycle Assessments (LCAs) as a critical element of our eco-innovation process to identify impact-reduction opportunities at every stage of the lifecycle and quantify those reductions for improved and second-generation products.

 Learn about our company’s Sustainable Manufacturing Commitment.

 Energy lost through conventional windows accounts for approximately 30 percent of heating and cooling energy, according to the U.S. Department of Energy.
-Not with SageGlass.
-By adapting to the external climatic conditions, SageGlass minimizes energy use by reducing heating loads in winter, air conditioning in summer and electrical lighting all year long.
+Not with SageGlass electrochromic glass.
+By adapting to external conditions, SageGlass minimizes energy use by reducing heating loads in winter, air conditioning in summer, and electrical lighting all year long.

-Conventional windows also cause glare and heat gain and require blinds and shades to offset the negative effects of the sun.
-SageGlass eliminates the need for additional solar shading systems, hence the use of additional energy and resource for their manufacturing, transportation and installation.
+Conventional windows require blinds and shades to offset the negative effects of the sun.
+SageGlass eliminates the need for separate solar shading systems — and the environmental impact of manufacturing, transporting, and cleaning them.

 1 Source: "The Energy-Savings Potential of Electrochromic Windows in the US Commercial Buildings Sector", Building Technologies Program, Environmental Energy Technologies Division, Lawrence Berkeley National Laboratory.